OlgaKashkur/rsschool-cv/cv.md

 * E-mail: 11111111@gmail.com
 ## _About me_
   I was a technologist at the company for 10 years.
 Want to change my profession and grow in Front End direction.

 ## _My skills_
-Here will be some information about my skills
+Here will be some information about my skills.

 ## _ My code_
 ```